How to Grow and Care for Moth Orchids (Phalaenopsis)

 Fertilizing

-You must feed them to encourage new blossoms and you should support them during their long flowering phase.
+You must feed to encourage new blossoms and you should support them during their long flowering phase.

-For that reason, I find it’s best to lay off the fertilizer after purchasing new plants for at least a month.
-It won’t hurt anything to underfeed for a short period, but overfeeding can lead to some problems that can be a challenge to remediate.
+It won’t hurt to underfeed for a short period, but overfeeding can lead to some problems that can be a challenge to remediate.

 Dr. Earth’s Pump & Grow fertilizer is an excellent option.